0xdps/sheet-alchemy/CONTRIBUTING.md

 ## 📄 Legal

-By contributing to G-ODM, you agree that your contributions will be licensed under the same MIT License that covers the project.
+By contributing to SheetAlchemy, you agree that your contributions will be licensed under the same MIT License that covers the project.

 ---

-Thank you for contributing to G-ODM!
+Thank you for contributing to SheetAlchemy!
 Your efforts help make this library better for everyone. 🙏